-F. Unpermitted Development
+G. Unpermitted Development

-In 1984 the City approved an ordinance creating the residential preferential parking zone (Zone A).
+In 1984 the City approved an ordinance creating the residential preferential parking zone (Zone B).
 According to the City the restrictions for the zone became effective and enforced by the City the same year.
+The zone was subsequently expanded in 1987.
 There are no records of permits issued for this development.
 Although unpermitted development has taken place on the property prior to submission of this permit application, consideration of the application by the Commission has been based solely upon the Chapter 3 policies of the Coastal Act.
 Action by the Commission on the permit does not constitute a waiver of any legal action with regard to the alleged violation nor does it constitute an admission as to the legality of any development undertaken on the subject site without a Coastal permit.

-G. Local Coastal Program
+H. Local Coastal Program